MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-a-folder-to-the-folder-list.md

 - csharp
 ---

-# How to: Add a Folder to the Folder List
+# Add a Folder to the Folder List

 This example shows how to use the [Add(String, Object)](https://msdn.microsoft.com/en-us/library/bb645065\(v=office.15\)) method to add a folder to the Outlook folder list.